Allocation: US$7 million

 Latest blogs and news

-In 2018, the deteriorating security situation and resultant closure of schools in the Sahel region rendered some of the original indicators impossible to achieve.
-In August 2018, the country was awarded US$22.1 million in additional funding for the costed restructuring of the previous grant.
+In August 2018, the country was awarded US$21.2 million in additional funding for the costed restructuring of the previous grant.
+This additional allocation brings GPE current funding to US$55 million.

-These are directly aligned with the objectives of the national sector plan’s three main program axes and their corresponding interventions.
-The country has now committed to achieving the following results:
+These indicators are directly aligned with the objectives of the national sector plan.
+The country has committed to achieving the following results:

 - Increase the share of budget allocated to deconcentrated services